GoogleCloudPlatform/emblem/docs/decisions/2021-05-static-analysis.md

 For automated work such as static analysis and unit testing, the trade-offs are different: we're not concerned with Cloud security in the same way.

-GitHub Actions has simpler syntax, deeper GitHub integration, and thriving ecosystem of examples.
+GitHub Actions has simpler syntax, deeper GitHub integration, and a thriving ecosystem of examples.

 ### Expected Consequences <!-- optional -->